jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

     SID value:    fc00:0000:1111::
     Block Length: 32, Node Length: 16, Func Length: 0, Args Length: 80
     ```
+4. Once you've configured one or two routers using this procedure, full lab 2 configs for each router can be found [HERE](/lab_2/lab_2-configs.md) for quick copy-and-pasting

 ## End-to-End Connectivity

 In lab_1 When we ran the XRd topology setup script it called the 'nets.sh' subscript in the ~/SRv6_dCloud_Lab/util directory.
 The nets.sh resolved the underlying docker network IDs and wrote them to text files in the util directory.
 As an example link "A" in the topology has a mapped file called xrd01-xrd02 which contains the linux network id we need.